wleofeng/objc-speaking-grandma-001/README.md

 Now run (`⌘` `R`) your program again and see what happens.
 You should get different print outs by your `if`/`else` statements that evaluated the `shouting` boolean versus your `if`/`else` statements that directly evaluated the comparison with the `isEqualToString:` method:

 ```
 NO, NOT SINCE 1938!            // boolean
 WHAT'S THAT?
-SPEAK UP, SONNY!   // method
+SPEAK UP, DEAR!   // method
 NO, NOT SINCE 1938!            // boolean
 WHAT'S THAT?
-SPEAK UP, SONNY!   // method
+SPEAK UP, DEAR!   // method
 ```
 This is because the `shouting` boolean holds the evaluation of the `isEqualToString:` method from **the point in our code at which is what last set.** Since we changed the `talkToGrandma` and `shoutAtGrandma` strings *after* we set the `shouting` boolean, the result of directly comparing the strings will differ from the result that was captured into the `shouting` boolean above.